stepstone-tech/hnswlib-jna/README.md

 &nbsp;
 ### Instructions for Linux

-1. Download and install CLang++.
-Older versions might give problems, so better use a recent version.
+1. Download and install `clang` (older versions might trigger compilation issues, so it is better use a recent version);
-2. Compile the bindings using `clang`:
+2. Compile the bindings using `clang++`:
 ```
 clang++ -O3 -fPIC -shared -std=c++11 bindings.cpp -I hnswlib -o <project_folder>/lib/libhnswlib-jna.so
 ```